mkicjn/false/README.md

-# cl-forth-macro
+# cl-forth-macros
-Implementing some features of Forth using a "creative" Common Lisp macro
+Implementing some features of Forth using some creative Common Lisp macros

-Coming soon: another macro for Forth-like form evaluation